-Sometimes, inverting the colors or changing to grayscale on the iPhone screen makes it easier to read.
+Sometimes, inverting the colors or changing to grayscale on the iPad screen makes it easier to read.

 Invert the screen colors.
-Go to Settings > General > Accessibility, then turn on Invert Colors.
+Go to Settings > General > Accessibility > Invert Colors.

 See the screen in grayscale.
-Go to Settings > General > Accessibility, then turn on Grayscale.
+Go to Settings > General > Accessibility > Grayscale.

 Turn on both effects to see inverted grayscale.
-You can also apply these effects to just the contents of the zoom window-see Zoom on page 150.
+You can also apply these effects to just the contents of the zoom window-see Zoom on page 134.